They’ve been there for us through the dark days and supported us when times were uncertain.

 Everyone is human, and everyone makes mistakes.
 If you see something you think isn’t quite right, talk to a member of staff.
 Don’t go straight to social media to name and shame – give them a chance to correct it.
 If you’re not comfortable talking to them in person, send them a message.
 We’re all in this together and supporting rather than shaming is so important right now.

 We’re pretty sure we don’t need to remind you, but this isn’t a normal situation.
 Staff and businesses are working tirelessly to make sure they can serve you your favourite dishes, drinks, treats and services in the safest possible way for everyone.
 But this means things may take longer.
 You may have to wait slightly longer for your take-away coffee, you may need to wait while tables, counters and equipment are cleaned more thoroughly and more regularly than before.
 Allow a little extra time for a trip somewhere and wait patiently with a smile – it will be worth the wait.
-Don’t forget those months in lockdown when you longed to be out here, grabbing a coffee or a bite to eat, and appreciate it all the more now you can do it.

 Remember Who Was There For You